 View data with visualizations (charts)

-Visualizations enable you to graphically view your business data.
-A visualization is attached to an entity in Microsoft Dynamics CRM, and you can attach multiple visualizations to an entity.
-However, only one visualization can be displayed at a time along-side a grid.
-You can view multiple visualizations at once by using a dashboard.
+Visualizations let you see your business data graphically.
+A visualization is attached to an entity in Microsoft Dynamics CRM.
+You can attach multiple visualizations to an entity, however, only one visualization can be displayed at a time along-side a grid.
+You can view multiple visualizations at the same time by using a dashboard.
 More information: Analyze data with dashboards

 In Microsoft Dynamics CRM, there are two types of visualization ownership: organization-owned and user-owned.